Frequently Asked Questions

 For those keen on collecting worm juice, a dedicated worm farm is necessary.
 Alternatively, soak the composted contents from the Compot in water overnight after the departure of soldier flies and worms to produce homemade worm juice.

-I recommend utilizing this nutrient-rich worm juice on lawns, as gardens benefit from continuous nourishment via Compot leachate, whereas lawns typically receive none.
+I recommend utilizing this nutrient-rich Soldier Fly juice on lawns, as gardens benefit from continuous nourishment via Compot juices, whereas lawns typically receive none.
 So why not extend the benefits to your lawn with your own fertilizer?

 Yes, you can put animal waste in your Compot.
 However, I advise against placing animal excrement in a Compot near your vegetable garden.
 Ideally, the excrement should be free of medication.
 If you’ve recently wormed your pet, avoid adding this excrement to the Compot if you’re using worms for waste decomposition, as it can be harmful to them.
 Medicated waste won’t affect soldier flies, so positioning your Compot near a large established tree allows the flies to dispose of both medicated and normal animal waste.